Winnebago Tribe of Nebraska: Language

-The Winnebago Tribe speaks English and Ho-Chunk (Hocąk), which is a Chiwere-Winnebago language, part of the Siouan-Catawban language family.
+The Winnebago Tribe speaks English and Ho-Chunk (Hocąk), one of the Western Siouan languages; it is part of the Siouan-Catawban language family.

 Economic development

 Ho-Chunk, Inc. is the tribe's corporation; it provides construction services, professional services, and business and consumer products.
 The Winnebago Tribe also owns and operates the WinnaVegas Casino Resort, hotel, and Flowers Island Restaurant and Buffet, all located in Sloan, Iowa.